 Welcome to Papakura High School.
-As a new student in our school, you will have a lot of questions, and maybe even a few concerns about starting out on your journey of education here.
+As a new student in our school, you will have a lot of questions, and maybe even a few worries about starting out on your learning journey here.

 This little booklet has been designed with you in mind.
 It has three major objectives: